 Short on time?
 These Spicy Cashew Butter Udon Noodles come together in 10 minutes!
 How's that for a quick meal?
 And delicious to boot.

 - 2 tablespoons soy sauce (tamari may be substituted)

 - 2 tablespoons seasoned (or plain) rice wine vinegar

 - 1 tablespoon toasted sesame oil

 - Optional: a few shakes of fish sauce

-- 520 grams (18 ounces) fully cooked frozen udon noodles (see notes)
+- 18 ounces fully cooked frozen udon noodles (520 gram package, see notes)